stuartm2/stuartm2.github.io/_posts/2017-12-02-ros-diff-drive-chassis-rebuild.md

 ## ROS System and Communications

 My original plan was to run ROS on a Raspberry Pi mounted to the chassis.
-I may eventually return to that plan but, to make development easier, I'm currently running ROS in an Ubuntu VM on my laptop and communicating with the base controller using Bluetooth.
-This seems to work well and allows me to take advantage of the much greater processing power of my laptop as well as a more convenient development workflow with direct access to the ROS code on my main development system.
+I may eventually return to that plan but, to make development easier, I'm currently running ROS in an Ubuntu VM on my laptop and communicating with the base controller via Bluetooth.
+This seems to work well and allows me to take advantage of the much greater processing power of my laptop as well as providing a more convenient development workflow with direct access to the ROS code on my main system.

 A useful note for getting Serial-over-Bluetooth running in Ubuntu which might prove useful to other people (I went down a few wrong paths before I eventually found this solution):

     me@ubuntu:~$ sudo hcitool scan
     Scanning ...
     {hex_device_addr} device_name 000000
-    me@ubuntu:~$ sudo rfcomm bind /dev/rfcomm{0} {hex_device_addr} 1
+    me@ubuntu:~$ sudo rfcomm bind /dev/rfcomm{number} {hex_device_addr} 1

-Yes, it really is that simple.
+Yes, it really is that simple - just replace the contents of the curly braces with appropriate values.
 No need to install Blueman or any of the other stuff you might read elsewhere on the Internet.

 ## Conclusion

 It's taken some time to get here but it's very satisfying to have worked through all of these problems and finally have a working robot base.
 In hindsight, what's going on in the robot base code isn't overly complicated and a lot of the trouble I've had has been because of my lack of understanding - first of the interactions within ROS itself and, more recently, of the limits of the 8-bit Arduino platform.
 Reading got me over the former and switching to a 32-bit board, the latter.
-I have no doubt it's possible to get something working with an 8-bit board, much as I'm sure it's possible to use the original low-resolution wheel encoders with ROS, and I may revisit both of those in the future to further my knowledge but, for now, I'll stick with what's working so I can learn more about the advanced control and navigation features in ROS.
+I have no doubt it's possible to get something working with an 8-bit board, much as I'm sure it's possible to use the original low-resolution wheel encoders with ROS but I'm going to stick with what's working so I can learn more about the advanced control and navigation features in ROS.

 I can now get on with attaching sensors and exploring ROS in more depth so expect more post on this project soon.
 Here's a photo of the finished base: